Antithesis

-Antithesis can be defined as "a figure of speech involving a seeming contradiction of ideas, words, clauses, or sentences within a balanced grammatical structure.
-Parallelism of expression serves to emphasize opposition of ideas".
+As a rhetorical device, antithesis is a figure of speech in which seemingly contradictory ideas, phrases, or clauses are introduced using a balanced grammatical structure.
 An antithesis must always contain two ideas within one statement.
 The ideas may not be structurally opposite, but they serve to be functionally opposite when comparing two ideas for emphasis.

 According to Aristotle, the use of an antithesis makes the audience better understand the point the speaker is trying to make.
 Further explained, the comparison of two situations or ideas makes choosing the correct one simpler.
 Aristotle states that antithesis in rhetoric is similar to syllogism due to the presentation of two conclusions within a statement.

 Antitheses are used to strengthen an argument by using either exact opposites or simply contrasting ideas, but can also include both.
 They typically make a sentence more memorable for the reader or listener through balance and emphasis of the words.

 Rhetorical antithesis

+Antithesis has two rhetorical definitions (detailed by Rhetorica ad Herennium and Alexandrum):